 QCS maintains a list of organic consultants that you can view here.

-You can view and download our Organic Grower Plan and application packet in our Document Library.
+You can find our Organic Grower Plan in our Document Library.

 There are currently no guidelines in the National Organic Program that outline rules for certifying seafood.
 QCS does have a Private Aquaculture Standard and Organic Aquaculture Plan.
-You can view and download the related fee structure and fee payment form in our Document Library.
+You can view and download these documents, as well as the related fee structure and fee payment form, in our Document Library.

 Depending on the type of operation you have, you can qualify for various food safety schemes.
 Please see our aquaponic food safety page for more information.